-There are three major ponds in Brownfield.
-Pequawket Pond and Burnt Meadow Pond are totally in Brownfield.
+There are three major ponds in Brownfi e ld.
+Pequawket Pond and Burnt Meadow Pond are totally in Brownfield .
 Pleasant Pond is shared with Fryeburg and Denmark.

 According to the Lake Stewards of Maine (LSM), Burnt Meadow Pond covers 45 acres, has an average depth of 17 feet and is 45 feet at its deepest point.
 The water quality is above average.
 The transparency/clarity is 4.4 feet.
 It is located on Route 160 and has a public beach and boat launch.
-There are several aquatic species including brook bass, brook trout and brown trout.
+There are several aquatic species including brown trout, brook trout, largemouth bass, smallmouth bass, and chain pickerel.
 It is becoming highly developed.

 Pequawket Pond is Located on Routes 113 and 5 heading south from the town center.
 It is densely developed.
 A small portion is divided from the main pond by the railroad tracks.
 According to LSM, it covers 81 acres, the maximum depth is 20 feet and the average depth is 9 feet.
 The water transparency/clarity is 4.70 feet and the quality is above average.
-The aquatic species in the pond include trout, bass and perch.
+The aquatic species in the pond include smallmouth bass, largemouth bass, chain pickerel, and white perch.
 There is no evidence of invasive aquatic species in either pond.

-Pleasant Pond lies in the northeast border corner of town and is shared with Fryeburg and Denmark.
+Pleasant Pond lies in the northeast border corner of town and is shared with Fryeburg and Den-mark.
 LSM lists the pond as having a maximum depth of 15 feet, low water quality and transparency/clarity of 2.5 feet.
-It covers 604 acres and is considered a large backwater of the Saco River, meaning the flow of the river does not reach the Pond, making the water stagnant.
+It covers 604 acres and is considered a large backwater of the Saco River, meaning the fl ow of the river does not reach the Pond, making the water stagnant.
 According to LSM, there are no public rights of way to the pond and access is only possible from the Saco River.
 There are no boat landings.
-It is considered a warm water fishery and the pond provides excellent fishing for perch and pickerel and it also produces some quality-sized largemouth bass.
-Other fish present are creek chubsucker, golden shiners, yellow perch, white suckers, chain pickerel, hornpout (Bullhead) and pumpkin-seed sunfish.
+It is considered a warm water fi shery and the pond provides excellent fi shing for white perch, chain pickerel, largemouth bass and smallmouth bass.

-BODIES OF WATER IN BROWNFIELD\
+BODIES OF WATER IN BROWNFIELD